Ily17as/Trade-bot/README.md

 - **TrendSpider** — custom heat maps and a fully automated AI trading bot.
 - **Danelfin** — reliable service assigning each stock an AI-generated score from 1 to 10.

-Our approach is unique: we combine **DL + CV + Reinforcement Learning + Monte Carlo**, which has not been tested in combination before.
+Our approach is unique: we combine **DL + CV + Reinforcement Learning + Stochastic Market Models**, which has not been tested in combination before.

 ## ML Pipeline Architecture
 1. **Data Collection**